-These meyer lemon quinoa pancakes are a thick, fluffy, lemony and sweet gluten free pancake packed with an extra protein boost from the quinoa.
+These Meyer lemon quinoa pancakes are a thick, fluffy, lemony and sweet gluten-free pancake packed with an extra protein boost from the quinoa.

 I’ve made (and eaten) a lot of bad pancakes over the past 5 years.
 You’d think pancakes would be something pretty basic; a hard meal to really screw up.
-Well, not really.

 That brings us to now.

 The paleo phase has subsided a bit, but having experimented with it for 30 days last year, I now know a lot more about how I react to grains, gluten and dairy.

 I definitely don’t need to eliminate any of those things from my diet, but when it comes to meals that can be made gluten-free or grain free and still taste good, I sometimes opt for that route because I know the benefits it brings to my body now.

 Why in all these 5 years I’d never had the thought before now to add some quinoa into pancakes is totally beyond me.